 3.1 Terms and definitions

 For the purposes of this document, the terms and definitions given in ISO/IEC 2382, in TR 24772–1, in 9899:2011 and the following apply.
 Other terms are defined where they appear in italic type.

+The following terms are in alphabetical order, with general topics referencing the relevant specific terms.

 access: An execution-time action, to read or modify the value of an object.
 Where only one of two actions is meant, read or modify.
 Modify includes the case where the new value being stored is the same as the previous value.
 Expressions that are not evaluated do not access objects.